vchawla3/FTP/README.md

 ![data](https://github.ncsu.edu/vchawla3/573_FTP/blob/master/TaskResults/Task2Table.png)
 ![chart](https://github.ncsu.edu/vchawla3/573_FTP/blob/master/TaskResults/Task2Chart.png)

-For this task, we can see from the chart that as the MSS goes up, the average delay goes down at a linear rate.
-This makes sense as a big MSS would mean the file being sent is split into fewer segments, which means the sender has less packets to create and send to the server, which would obviously take less time compared to a smaller MSS.
+For this task, we can see from the chart that as the MSS goes up, the average delay goes down exponentially.
+This makes sense as a big MSS would mean the file being sent is split into fewer segments, which means the sender has less packets to create and send to the server, which would obviously take less time compared to a smaller MSS, which would result in a greater number of packets.
+Theoretically, if the MSS was big enough, it could fit the entire file and simply transmit that file in one packet.

 ## Task 3
 ![data](https://github.ncsu.edu/vchawla3/573_FTP/blob/master/TaskResults/Task3Table.png)
 ![chart](https://github.ncsu.edu/vchawla3/573_FTP/blob/master/TaskResults/Task3Chart.png)

+For this task, we can see from the chart that as the probability goes up, the average delay goes up somewhat linearly.
+This makes sense, as a higher probability would mean the server/reciever would discard more incoming packets, which then on the client's side, more timeouts would occur, which would lead to more retransmissions.
+All of these retransmissions would then cause the delay of sending the file to also increase.